 The lyrics were written by a steel guitar player from Nashville named Tommy Durden, who was once a dishwasher repairman.
-He was inspired by a newspaper story about a man who killed himself and left behind a note saying only, "I walk a lonely street."
+Durden, who died in 1999, said he was inspired by a newspaper story about a man who killed himself and left behind a note saying only, "I walk a lonely street."
 Another Nashville songwriter named Mae Boren Axton wrote the music, and Elvis' manager Tom Parker arranged for Elvis to receive a songwriting credit in exchange for singing it.
 This meant that royalties were split between Durden, Axton, and Elvis.
 In a 1982 interview, Durden said this song "has paid the rent for more than 20 years."

-Mae Axton was living in Jacksonville when this was written.
-She got a local Country singer to do the demo for Elvis, who did the demo the way he thought Elvis would do it.
+Mae Axton was living in Jacksonville when this song was written.
+She got a local country singer named Glenn Reeves to do the demo for Elvis, who did the demo the way he thought Elvis would do it.
 Elvis liked it, and did it exactly that way.
-By the way, the Country singer didn't care for Elvis and thought that "the boy wouldn't go far." (thanks, Barbara - Jacksonville, FL)
+By the way, the country singer didn't care for Elvis and thought that "the boy wouldn't go far."

 Elvis first performed this song live in December 1955, telling club owner Rob King, "This is gonna be my first hit."

-This reportedly caused widespread panic among RCA executives when they heard it.
-"They all told me it didn't sound like anything, it didn't sound like his other records and I'd better not release it, better go back and record it again," producer Steve Sholes later stated.
+"They all told me it didn't sound like anything, it didn't sound like his other records and I'd better not release it, better go back and record it again," producer Steve Sholes said.

-This earned Elvis his first gold record, given for sales of over 1 million.
+This earned Elvis his first gold record, given for sales of over one million.